fstrozzi/bioruby-pipengine/README.md

 A shell script will be finally generated, for each sample, that will contain all the instructions to run a specific step of the pipelines plus the meta data for the PBS scheduler.

-If not invoked with the '''-d''' option (dry-run) PipEngine will directly submit the jobs to the PBS scheduler using the "qsub" command.
+If not invoked with the **-d** option (dry-run) PipEngine will directly submit the jobs to the PBS scheduler using the "qsub" command.

 Local output folder
 -------------------